berniwal/swin-transformer-pytorch/README.md

 ### TODO
 - Replace learnable positional embedding bias by relative position bias.
+- Adjust code for and validate on ImageNet-1K and COCO 2017

 ### References
 Some part of the code is adapted from the PyTorch - VisionTransformer repository [https://github.com/lucidrains/vit-pytorch](https://github.com/lucidrains/vit-pytorch) ,